ovk/prolog-checkers/README.md

 Capturing
 ----------------

-In Russian checkers when you have possibility to make capture, then you have to do it.
+In russian checkers when you have possibility to make capture, then you have to do it.
 If you have possibility to capture, you will be prompted to enter capture path: `Please input your capture path (type 'end.' to finish):`.

 Capture path is a list of positions, ending with a term `end.`.